-On 23rd May, 2018, the Issuer announced that it had received notification from the Bank of Spain of its MREL, as determined by the SRB.
-The Issuer's MREL has been set at 15.08 per cent. of the total liabilities and own funds of the Bank's resolution group at a sub-consolidated level as of 31st December, 2016, which corresponds to 28.04 per cent. of the risk-weighted assets of the Issuer's resolution group as of 31st December, 2016, and must be met by 1st January, 2020.
-Pursuant to the Group's multiple-point-of-entry resolution strategy as established by the SRB, the Issuer's resolution group consists of the Issuer and its subsidiaries which belong to the same European resolution group.
-As of 31st December, 2016, the total liabilities and own funds of the Issuer's resolution group amounted to €385,647 million, of which amount the total liabilities and own funds of the Issuer comprised approximately 95 per cent, and the risk-weighted assets of the Issuer's resolution group amounted to €207,362 million.
+On 19th November, 2019, the Issuer announced that it had received notification from the Bank of Spain of its MREL (replacing the previous communication received in this regard), as determined by the SRB, which has been set at 15.16 per cent. of the total liabilities and own funds of the Issuer's resolution group at a subconsolidated level as of 31st December, 2017, and must be met by 1st January, 2021.
+Within this MREL, an amount equal to 8.01 per cent. of such total liabilities and own funds shall be met with subordinated instruments (the subordination requirement), after the allowance established for the subordination requirement is applied (without this allowance the subordination requirement would be 9.18 per cent. of such total liabilities and own funds of the Issuer's resolution group as of 31st December, 2017, while the subordination requirement included in such MREL is equal to 15.05 per cent. in terms of RWAs, once the corresponding allowance has been applied (without this allowance the subordination requirement to the Group's multiple-point-of-entry resolution strategy as established by the SRB, the Issuer's resolution group consists of the Issuer and its subsidiaries which belong to the same European resolution group.
+As of 31st December, 2017, the total liabilities and own funds of the Issuer's resolution group amounted to \notin 371,910 million, of which the total liabilities and own funds of the Issuer comprised more than 95 per cent, and the RWAs of the Issuer's resolution group amounted to \notin 197,819 million.

-According to its own estimates, the Issuer believes that the current own funds and eligible liabilities structure of the Issuer's resolution group is in line with the above MREL.
+According to its own estimates, the Issuer believes that the current own funds and eligible liabilities structure of the Issuer's resolution group meets its MREL and such subordination requirement.
 However, the Issuer's MREL is subject to change and no assurance can be given that the Issuer may not be subject to a higher MREL at any time in the future.

-Any failure or perceived likelihood of failure by the Issuer and/or the Group to comply with its MRELs may have a material adverse effect on the Issuer's or the Group's business, financial conditions and results of operations and could result, among other things, in the imposition of restrictions or prohibitions on discretionary payments by the Issuer.
+Any failure or perceived failure by the Issuer and/or the Group to comply with its MREL (including the subordination requirement) may have a material adverse effect on the Issuer's business, financial conditions and results of operations and could result, among other things, in the imposition of restrictions or prohibitions on discretionary payments by the Issuer, including the payment of dividends and interest or distributions on Additional Tier 1 instruments.
 There can also be no assurance as to the relationship between the "Pillar 2" additional own funds requirements, the "combined buffer requirement", the MRELs (once implemented in Spain) and the restrictions or prohibitions on discretionary payments.